Code-Institute-Submissions/the-shamans-cat/README.md

 - [**Cloud9**](https://c9.io/login) is an online Integrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.

-- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.It provides a standardised environment for development.
+- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.
+It provides a standardised environment for development.

 - [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.